Appeon/.NET-DataStore-XML-Export-Example/Using_Export_Templates_for_XML_or_JSON_Export.md

 ## Converting PB template to export template

-When you use the DataWindow converter to export DWs to .NET DataStore, you will be asked whether to export templates and to which folder to save the exported templates.
+When you use the DataWindow converter to export a DataWindow to .NET DataStore and the DataWindow is associated with a template, the template will be directly exported along with the .NET DataStore.

 **Convert expressions (XML template)**